Ferrovial sells part of Heathrow stake to UK pension group

-MADRID/LONDON Spain's Ferrovial (FER.MC) has sold part of its stake in Heathrow Airport Holdings (HAH) to a British pensions group as part of a 392 million pound ($636 million) deal.
+MADRID/LONDON Spain's Ferrovial (FER.MC) has sold part of its stake in Heathrow Airport Holdings (HAH) to a British pensions group as part of a 392 million pound deal.

 Ferrovial's disposal of 8.65 percent to Britain's Universities Superannuation Scheme (USS) is the Spanish group's latest sale from its holding in the airport company which owns London's Heathrow and three other airports in the UK.